Clearview AI loses entire database of faceprint-buying clients to hackers

 Security is Clearview’s top priority.
 Unfortunately, data breaches are part of life in the 21st century.
 Our servers were never accessed.
 We patched the flaw, and continue to work to strengthen our security.

-Clearview, which has sold access to its gargantuan faceprint to hundreds of law enforcement agencies, first came to the public’s attention in January when the New York Times ran a front-page article suggesting that the “secretive company […] might end privacy as we know it.”
+Clearview, which has sold access to its gargantuan faceprint database to hundreds of law enforcement agencies, first came to the public’s attention in January when the New York Times ran a front-page article suggesting that the “secretive company […] might end privacy as we know it.”

 In its exposé, the Times revealed that Clearview has quietly sold access to faceprints and facial recognition software to more than 600 law enforcement agencies across the US, claiming that it can identify a person based on a single photo, reveal their real name and far more.